lbenit/Floristic_map_africa/README.md

-I recommend viewing the scripts by running them in colab.
+\*I recommend viewing the scripts by running them in colab.
+Just click on the script in GitHub and there should be an 'Open in Colab' button at the top of the script\*